robstoll/atrium/README.md

 ```
 </ex-within-assertion-functions>

-Also this version of `feature` provides to kind of overloads, one without and and with `assertionCreator`-lambda.
+Also this version of `feature` provides to kind of overloads, one without and one with `assertionCreator`-lambda.
 (see for instance [Arbitrary Features](#arbitrary-features) for more information).

 ### Ambiguity Problems